stgloorious/meta-ssd1309/README.md

 ### Device tree options
 Apparently some SSD1309 are wired in weird configurations, i.e., remapped rows and column and offsets.
-For configure this, the kernel driver provides multiple devicetree bindings (e.g., segment-no-remap).
+To configure this, the kernel driver provides multiple custom devicetree bindings (e.g., segment-no-remap).
 I found those by trial-and-error.